Zendro-dev/Zendro-dev.github.io/quickstart.md

 $ sqlite3 data.db
 ```

-You can see tables and do querys inside sqlite:
+You can see tables and do querys inside sqlite by:
 ```
 sqlite> .tables
 sqlite> SELECT * FROM <table>;